idnow/de.idnow.android/README.md

 Public API documentation is available [here](https://docs-videoident.idnow.io/?version=latest&_gl=1*rur251*_gcl_aw*R0NMLjE3MzE1OTYwMzkuRUFJYUlRb2JDaE1JZ3UtaDg0bmNpUU1WVXBDREJ4MHkzakJqRUFBWUFTQUFFZ0tPeFBEX0J3RQ..*_gcl_au*MTU1OTcyODAxMS4xNzMxNTk2MDM3#107f6d04-34a7-4ac7-a8b4-e0243b9f4450).

+### Purpose and audience

+This guide is designed for developers integrating IDnow SDKs into mobile applications.
+The guide focuses on simplifying the integration process through clear instructions and practical examples.

+### Applicability
+This guide covers VideoIdent (VI), eSign, and eID SDKs.

+VI and eSign support React Native. eID requires native integration and doesn’t support React Native bridges.
+Use native code examples provided in this guide for integration.

 ### VideoIdent

-IDnow VideoIdent allows to verify the identity of a person along with a verification if the document used is genuine in a process guided by an IDnow Ident Specialist.
-The user and the IDnow Ident Specialist are interacting with each other during this process using a video-chat.
+IDnow VideoIdent verifies the identity of a person.
+The user must submit an accepted ID document, which is verified along with ID holder or user in a process guided by an IDnow Ident Specialist.
+The user and the IDnow Ident Specialist interact with each other during this process using a video-chat.

-IDnow offers mobile Apps for iOS and Android for this process.
-IDnow offers mobile SDKs as well to integrate IDnow VideoIdent into customer-specific mobile apps.
-IDnow VideoIdent can also be used with a web browser by the user.
+IDnow offers mobile Apps for iOS and Android for user and userId for the verification process.
+Users can use IDnow mobile SDKs to integrate VideoIdent into customer-specific mobile apps.
+VideoIdent can also be used with a web browser by the user.

 ### eSign

-IDnow eSign issues qualified electronic signatures (QES) on one or more PDF documents.
-The IDnow eSign product relies on the IDnow VideoIdent technology or the German eID scheme to verify the identity of the person signing the PDF documents.
+IDnow eSign issues Qualified Electronic Signatures (QES) on one or more PDF documents.
+The IDnow eSign product relies on the IDnow’s VideoIdent application or the German eID technology to verify the identity of the person signing the PDF documents.
 VideoIdent with eSign is available on mobiles and web browsers; eID with eSign is available on mobiles only.

 ### eID

-German government introduced RFID chip based electronic ID cards in November 2010 and slowly these ID cards have been provided to more and more citizens every year.
-It is estimated that by end of 2020 all german citizens will possess this new ID card.
+German government introduced RFID chip based electronic ID cards in November 2010.
 Usage of this card has been accepted by BSI (Bundesamt für Sicherheit in der Informationstechnik) for digital identification of the citizens.
-IDnow eID product is only available on Mobile channel as of now.
+IDnow eID product is only available on the mobile channel as of now.

 ## Requirements

 - Android Studio;
-- Deployment target: Android 6.0 or later;
+- Deployment target: Android 8.0 or higher;
-- In order for end-users to have a seamless experience, the device needs to have the animation capability enabled, otherwise screens that contain animations will not function as intended;
+- The user’s device must have animation capability to have a seamless experience, otherwise screens that contain animations will not function as intended;
 - We are using foreground services in our SDK to perform a task that is required in the process of connecting the end-user with the identification expert, as it is a prerequisite for the video call.
 You’ll need to mention the following foreground service permissions on the App content page (Policy > App content) in Play Console: `FOREGROUND_SERVICE_CAMERA` and `FOREGROUND_SERVICE_MICROPHONE`.